“Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it.“

 It’s tough to argue with the “Oracle of Omaha.”

-Just look at the go-nowhere market we’ve been seeing in recent weeks.
-Stocks may plummet one day only to soar the next – all because of the bearish or bullish economic statistic du jour – but they’ve stayed in a very tight range for close to eight weeks.
+Just look at the whipsaw-trading we’ve been seeing in recent weeks, with stocks plummeting one day only to soar the next – all because of the bearish or bullish economic statistic du jour.

-When we reach the end of this year, I believe that the tech investors who stayed in the market – and selected the best stocks, with my help – will see that they’ve been rewarded for their courage.
-Those who spent 2016 on the sidelines will be penalized for their caution.
+When we reach the end of this year, I believe that the tech investors who stayed in the market will see that they’ve been rewarded for their courage, while those who spent 2014 on the sidelines will be penalized for their caution.

-That prediction probably won’t make it any easier for you to stomach the moves, or non-moves, I expect we’re going to continue to see in the near term.
+That prediction probably won’t make it any easier for you to stomach the roller-coaster moves I expect we’re going to continue to see in the near-term.

-You see, knowing how unnerving quiet periods like this one can be, I put together a short list of trading rules that I use during tough stretches like this.
-They’re based on the strategies I use to guide trades in my paid services – Nova-X Report and Radical Technology Profits – but I’ve “tightened” them up a bit to better control risk.
+You see, knowing how unnerving volatile periods like this one can be, I put together a short list of trading rules that I use during tough stretches like this.
+They’re based on the strategies I use to guide trades in my paid services – the Nova-X and Radical Technology Profits reports – but I’ve “tightened” them up a bit to better control risk.

 And today I want to share those strategies with you.

-Right now, I’m calling them my “Red Bull Trading Strategies” – a joking reference to the energy drink.
-But the fact is that these strategies will help keep you wide awake during this sleepy market – and not just because they reduce your risk.
+I sometimes refer to them as my “Sominex Trading Strategies” – a joking reference to the over-the-counter sleep aid.
+But the fact is that these strategies will help you sleep at night – and not just because they reduce your risk.

-Just as important is the fact that they’ll keep you invested.
+Just as important is the fact that they let you better sleep at night, while still being invested.

 That means you’re still making money.